Gluing Branes, I

 Using the new $T$-operator, we manufacture a sequence by applying the $T$-operator, $M_{i+1}=T(M_i)$.
 The main gap is that we have not given an argument that a unique fixed point exists and that the sequence converges to it.
 By analogy with conventional balanced metrics, we may conjecture that a unique fixed point exists if the Higgs bundle is stable.
 The $\Phi$-balanced metric $FS(M_\infty)$ then gives an approximation to the hermitian-Einstein metric on the Higgs bundle $E \otimes L^m$, converging to it in the limit $m \to \infty$.
 By subtracting the trace, we get an approximation to the hermitian Einstein metric on $E$ itself.

 Eventually one should also take into account that the Higgs bundles appearing in $F$-theory are meromorphic.
-One could proceed by excising small open sets around the polar divisor, so that all expression are rendered finite.
+There is a moment map formulation for the D-terms of a parabolic Higgs bundle, so in principle the story above could be adjusted to this case.
 Alternatively, one could investigate Higgs bundles over surfaces where $K_S$ is positive, or work with $K(D)$ valued Higgs fields, which will presumably yield similar qualitative behaviour.

-{\it Acknowledgements:} We would like to thank L.~Anderson for initial collaboration, and T.~Pantev for discussions.
+{\it Acknowledgements:} We would like to thank L.~Anderson for initial collaboration, T.~Pantev for discussions, and D.~Joyce for correspondence related to this project.
 MW would like to thank C.~Vafa and the Heisenberg program of the German Science Foundation for generous financial support during this project.
 RD acknowledges partial support by NSF grants 0908487 and 0636606.
 MW would also like the Taiwan string theory workshop and the University of Bonn for the opportunity to present some of these results.